 When it comes to Albuquerque, there is a great deal to be thankful for.
-From the flavorful cuisine and the stunning sunsets to the vast outdoor playground and the vibrant people, the city offers so much to inspire a sense of gratitude, and sometimes making a list is the perfect way to stay grounded during times of uncertainty.
+From the flavorful cuisine and the stunning sunsets to the vast outdoor playground and the vibrant people, the city offers so much to inspire a sense of gratitude.
 Here is a list of things to be thankful for in ABQ.

 There exists a city where the sky is vast and unobstructed by tall buildings, lending itself to a nightly light show of moody purples, burnt oranges, whimsical pinks and even romantic reds.
 Regardless of the time of year, Albuquerque’s enormous sky provides the stage for some of the world’s best sunsets.
 In case the views to the west aren’t impressive enough, Albuquerque’s sunsets also add in the eastern views as the Sandia Mountains transform into a blush-pink hue for a quick but awe-inspiring 10 minutes every evening as the sunset takes shape.
 Needless to say, these colorful light shows provide 360 degrees of “WOW.”
 Discover some of the best places to watch an Albuquerque sunset here.